Learn Python for Data Science (Course I)July 18, 2020 2020-08-26 9:26

 - decimal module offers a Decimal datatype for decimal floating-point arithmetic.

-The libraries listed above are some of the libraries provided by Python.
+The libraries listed above are some of the widely used standard libraries in Python.
 You can always refer to the official documentation to get a list of all the standard libraries in Python for different tasks.

-In the upcoming chapter of this course, we will be discussing on how to set up a proper programming environment for importing and using libraries that are not a part of the Standard Library through Virtual Environments and Packages in Python.
+In the upcoming chapter, Virtual Environments and Packages in Python, we will discuss how you can set up a proper programming environment for importing and using libraries that are not a part of the Standard Libraries in python.